cdktf/cdktf-provider-googlebeta/docs/googleComputeInterconnect.java.md

 functional and can carry traffic.
 When set to false, no packets can be carried over the interconnect and no BGP routes are exchanged over it.
 By default, the status is set to true.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.43.0/docs/resources/google_compute_interconnect#admin_enabled GoogleComputeInterconnect#admin_enabled}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.44.0/docs/resources/google_compute_interconnect#admin_enabled GoogleComputeInterconnect#admin_enabled}

+---

+##### `applicationAwareInterconnect`<sup>Optional</sup> <a name="applicationAwareInterconnect" id="@cdktf/provider-google-beta.googleComputeInterconnect.GoogleComputeInterconnect.Initializer.parameter.applicationAwareInterconnect"></a>

+- *Type:* <a href="#@cdktf/provider-google-beta.googleComputeInterconnect.GoogleComputeInterconnectApplicationAwareInterconnect">GoogleComputeInterconnectApplicationAwareInterconnect</a>

+application_aware_interconnect block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.44.0/docs/resources/google_compute_interconnect#application_aware_interconnect GoogleComputeInterconnect#application_aware_interconnect}

 ---